Mapping Jira workflows and issue types to Swarmia

 ⚠️ Note: Jira workflow mapping applies to the whole organization.

 Your team can have a complex Jira workflow with custom statuses.
-Swarmia groups work into three general statuses: To Do, In Progress, and Done.
+Swarmia groups work into four general statuses:

 In Progress: Issues that your team is expected to be working on at the moment, even if they are currently blocked or otherwise inactive

-Done: Issues that are completed, closed, or canceled and that are not expected to be worked on anymore by your team
+- Done: Issues that are completed, or closed, and that are not expected to be worked on anymore by your team

 Mapping the workflow on Swarmia is a simple process of selecting a workflow step for each Jira status in use: